elentras/Astrobot/README.md

 # TransmissionApi

-Very simple Ruby Gem to comunicate with the Transmission API.
+More complex version from the * [Very simple Ruby Gem](https://github.com/dsander/transmission-client) to comunicate with the Transmission API.

 There are other alternatives, this one just works better for me but I recommend you to check out the others.: